applejohnny/tensorflow/README.md

-# tensorflow.go
+# Tensorflow for Go with go mod

-go wrapper on tensorflow with go mod support
+Go wrapper on tensorflow with go mod support